olillevik/skatteetaten.github.io/OpenShift/index.md

 [ImageStream](https://docs.openshift.com/container-platform/latest/architecture/core_concepts/builds_and_image_streams.html#image-streams)
 for each application we deploy.
 This ImageStream contains one (and only one) scheduled tag.
 We then generate a [DeploymentConfig](https://docs.openshift.com/container-platform/latest/architecture/core_concepts/deployments.html#deployments-and-deployment-configurations) with a single container that uses the previously generated ImageStream and scheduled tag as its image reference.
-To deploy the application we simply change the Docker tag that the scheduled tag in the ImageStream points to.
+We also register a ImageChangeTrigger to trigger redeploys when the tag in the ImageStream changes.

+To deploy the application we simply change the Docker tag that the scheduled tag in the ImageStream points to to the application version we want to run.
+The application version can be any of the tags we have previously tagged the image with (see "Image Versioning Strategy: The AuroraVersion"), and since the tag in the image stream is scheduled, it will pick up any changes to the tag that may occur as a result of building new application images.
+For instance, we can set the scheduled tag in the ImageStream to any of the following tags to determine the deployment strategy for a particular
+application:

+In the following list, the term infrastructure refers to the versions of the base image and Architect in the AuroraVersion string.

+ * use **latest** to automatically deploy the latest image with a semver compliant version
+ * use *1* to automatically deploy the newest image for a major version (any 1.x.y version) of an application.
+Following the semver semantics, this includes all new features and bugfixes but no breaking changes.
+Infrastructure changes are also included.
+ * use *1.1* to automatically deploy the newest image for a minor version (any 1.1.x version) of an application.
+ Following the semver semantics, this includes all bugfixes.
+Infrastructure changes are also included.
+ * use *1.1.1* to automatically deploy the newest image for a patch version (any 1.1.1 version) of an application.
+ Following the semver semantics, this actually excludes any other application version from being deployed, and hence, the application will only be deployed if the infrastructure changes.
-* use the full **AuroraVersion** of a release to pin the deployment to that release.
-It will never be automatically bumped.
+ * use the full **AuroraVersion** of a release to pin the deployment to that specific combination of application version and infrastructure.
+OpenShift will never automatically redeploy this application since the AuroraVersion tag will never change for an image.
-* use **latest** to always get the latest semantic release deployed
-* use **SNAPSHOT-_branchname_** to get the latest build from a branch
+ * use **SNAPSHOT-versionname** to get the latest build from a snapshot
-* use *1* to get all new releases in the 1 tree, all new features and bugfixes but no breaking changes
-* use *1.1* to get all new bugfixes for 1.1 release but no new features
-* use *1.1.1* to get no new code, but only updates if the infrastructure changes.

-For all strategies except the first there will be triggered a new deploy if there is [infrastructure changes](patching.html) and your strategy is running the latest built release.

-Docker containers are immutable so we do not patch them in the standard sense of the word.

-When the base image wingnut or the build logic architect changes we need to rebuild and redeploy lots of contains to fix security issues or other bugs.

-This is done the following way
- - all BuildConfigs that are generated in the Jenkinsfile will trigger on changes to architect or wingnut
- - the version in the BuildConfig is always the latest semantic release
- - this version will be rebuilt and new tags will be pushed to the DockerRegistry
- - all deployments that are not pinned will then be redeployed if that are using this latest version.

-Improvement in the works:
-We are in the process of adding a separate step in this process that includes setting up a one-shot environment on OpenShift with the given component to do a regression check of the new baseimage/buildlogic.
+Like we mentioned in the section "The Image Build Process" the OpenShift BuildConfig is configured with two ImageChange triggers.
+One for Architect and one for the base image.
+This allows us to automatically retrigger the build of an application image when new versions of either Architect or the base image are released.

 ### Application Configuration Strategy